macumbista/vectorsynthesis/README.md

 	NOTE: the Z axis should control the brightness of the beam, not 3D depth

-	Current development is on a MacBookPro/OSX 10.12.6, however one target platform would be the BELA board Scan processing with a webcam on the Raspberry Pi is also being investigated
+	Current development is on a MacBookPro/OSX 10.12.6 One target platform would be the BELA board with the Heavy compiler Scan processing with a webcam on the Raspberry Pi is also being investigated